Instruction for Ceramic Sculpture

 Another method is to start a sculpture from wet clay at the end of the session, and when most things are in place, leave it to ( naturally) dry for one to three days between sessions, fully supported and held in position.

-If this is not possible, or sufficient, you need to cut a rectangle into the sculpture at a place with the least detail (not the face for instance – but the back head instead).
-Keep that harder clay rectangle, while using the wire tool to empty out the sculpture from inside – using the handle for the furthest possible (angled) reach
+If this is not possible or sufficient, you need to cut a rectangle into the sculpture at a place with the least detail (not the face for instance – but the back head instead).
+Keep that harder clay rectangle, while using the wire tool to empty out the sculpture from inside, using the handle for the furthest possible (angled) reach.

-Very often, early sagging of the (heavy/tall) sculpture has to be undone, by correcting the base, and thereby straightening the sculpture..As the newly added clay might still be soft, it is important to add external supports to the work, and heat to give it a chance to harden and strengthen quickly.
+Very often, early sagging of the (heavy/tall) sculpture has to be undone, by correcting the base, and thereby straightening the sculpture.
+As the newly added clay might still be soft, it is important to add external supports to the work, and heat to give it a chance to harden and strengthen quickly.

 Surface and texture

-Rough texture can be created from very wet clay that is scrunched up between fingers; many tools can be experimented with for texture – forks, garlic press, wire or wooden tools …
+Rough texture can be created from very wet clay that is scrunched up between fingers; many tools can be experimented with for texture – forks, garlic press, wire or wooden tools.

 Choosing the clay

-Pink Crank craftSuitable for most sculptures:, the “crank” is clay dust fired, and mixed back into the clay body.
-It is strong yet flexible, but does not allow the most precise detail
+Pink Crank craft: Suitable for most sculptures:, the “crank” is clay dust fired, and mixed back into the clay body.
+It is strong yet flexible, but does not allow the most precise detail ( fires at 1170 -13.00C)

-Grey stone ware: Firing off-white, but similar to above
+Grey stone ware: Firing off-white, but similar to above (1000 – 1300C)

 Coils, slabs, solid clay

-Coils are “snakes “ of clay, squeezed between fingers and thumb, and built on top of each other.The bonding (smearing, stroking) between them is important, both inside and outside the sculpture.
-Sometimes a coiled sculpture is built around a ready made plaster or cardboard form (pipes etc..) or is filled with newpaper or bubble wrap to strengthen its shape.
+Coils are “snakes “ of clay, squeezed between fingers and thumb, and built on top of each other.
+The bonding (smearing, stroking) between them is important, both inside and on the exterior of the sculpture.
+Sometimes a coiled sculpture is built around cardboard, or is filled with newspaper or bubble wrap to strengthen its shape.

 Ideas and planning

-However, with larger, coiled or slabbed sculpture planning can become more important.Drawings can help to establish and play though all the options; one drawing could be enlarged, transferred onto cardboard, and be covered with a slab, to be build into a third dimension.
+However, with larger, coiled or slabbed sculpture planning can become more important.
+A small maquette ( clay sketch) can help work out ideas, and test it from all views.
+Or drawings can help to establish and play though possible options.
+A drawing could be enlarged, transferred onto cardboard, and be covered with a slab, to be built into a third dimension.
 A lot of the creativity and inventions originate from this transferral of the drawing into three dimensions – problems, or options appear that one has not foreseen.

 Armature

-Some sculpture need internal supports
+Some sculptures need internal supports

 Keeping sculpture damp, letting it dry

-If you want the sculpture to become selfsupporting through greater dryness and hardness, leave it uncovered for 1 – 3 days of natural drying
+If you want the sculpture to become self-supporting through greater dryness and hardness, leave it uncovered for 1 – 3 days of natural drying